Buzzer interfacing with arduino sound code examples

 }

 In this example, we will play a melody using the passive buzzer.
-We will use the capability of Arduino to produce the pwm signal through which the buzzer will generate tone at different frequencies.
-The connections are same as we did for the passive buzzer.
-Just upload the code and the buzzer will play a melody.
+We will use the capability of Arduino to produce the PWM signal through which the buzzer will generate tones at different frequencies.
+The connections are the same as we did for the passive buzzer.
+Just upload the code, and the buzzer will play a melody.

 // This code is for playing a melody